Maicon (footballer, born September 1988)

-Maicon Pereira Roque (born 14 September 1988), known simply as Maicon, is a Brazilian professional footballer who plays as a central defender for Campeonato Brasileiro Série B club Coritiba, on loan from Vasco da Gama.
+Maicon Pereira Roque (born 14 September 1988), known simply as Maicon, is a Brazilian professional footballer who plays as a central defender for Campeonato Brasileiro Série B club Coritiba.

 He spent most of his career with Porto, appearing in 183 games and winning 11 honours, including three Primeira Liga titles and the UEFA Europa League in 2011.
 Previously of Nacional, he totalled 144 games in Portugal's top flight.
-He additionally played for two years at São Paulo, and won the Süper Lig with Turkey's Galatasaray in 2018.
+He additionally spent two years at São Paulo, and won the Süper Lig with Turkey's Galatasaray in 2018.

 Career

 Cruzeiro

 Born in Barretos, São Paulo, Maicon started off his career with Cruzeiro.
 He made his first-team debut on 6 May 2007, coming on as a second-half substitute for fellow youth graduate Wellington in a 2–0 home win against rivals Atlético Mineiro in the second leg of the Campeonato Mineiro finals, lost 4–2 on aggregate.

 In 2008, Maicon moved on loan to modest Cabofriense.
 Upon returning, he was a part of Cruzeiro's reserves that went on a trip to Portugal and played three friendlies in the country.

 Maicon had his first abroad adventure in the 2008–09 campaign, being a defensive mainstay for Madeira's Nacional which again qualified for European competition.